The NSW Government is building a faster, simpler planning system to support jobs, homes and open space.

 The Order aims to improve the performance of councils existing processes and relates to circumstances where a planning administrator or regional panel can be appointed.
 It is not directly related to the New Approach to Rezonings Discussion Paper which proposes longer term reforms for feedback.

-Visit the planning portal to view the documents and provide feedback.
+Visit the planning portal to view the exhibited documents and submissions.

 Email the policy team at firstname.lastname@example.org.